 In Colorado, you may describe your wishes for health care in a living will and medical power of attorney.
 In your living will -- sometimes called a declaration as to medical or surgical treatment -- you can describe and document the kind of health care you would like to receive if you can no longer speak for yourself.
 In your medical durable power of attorney, you can name a health care agent to make health care decisions on your behalf in case you are no longer able to do so.

 After you create your documents, you and two witnesses must sign them.
 You may also have them notarized.

 In addition, if you are a patient or resident of a health care facility, the witnesses cannot be patients of that facility.

-After your witnesses sign your documents, it is legally valid.
-Keep the original in your files and give a copy to your agent, if you named one.
+After the witnesses sign your documents, they are legally valid.
+Keep the originals in your files and give a copy to your agent, if you named one.
 To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
-So, you might also consider giving copies of your declaration and power of attorney to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.
+You might also consider giving copies of your declaration and power of attorney to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.

 Review your documents every few years to make sure that they still reflect your wishes.
 Also, consider making new documents if you move to another state, get married or divorced, or if your agent is no longer able to supervise your wishes.

 Your properly finalized documents will stay in effect until you revoke them, if you ever choose to do so.
 You can revoke your documents at any time.
 The best way to revoke your documents is to do it in writing.
 If possible, also collect and tear up all copies that you may have distributed to others.
 Finally, tell everyone who knows about your health care documents that you have revoked them.

 Learn more about Living Wills and Medical Powers of Attorney.